victor-iyi/.dotfiles/README.md

 # .dotfiles

+My .dotfile configurations to backup, restore and sync my preferences and settings for my development environment and toolbox.

+If you would like to learn more about dotfiles, there's plenty of resources on [dotfiles.github.io].

 ## Steps to bootstrap to a new Mac

 1. Install Apple's Command line tools, which are pre-requisites for Git and